 To answer this question, the Kobe Beef Distribution & Promotion Council said that…

-Now let’s move on to my actual mouth-watering affair at a teppanyaki restaurant!
+Now let’s move on to my actual mouth-watering affair at the best teppanyaki in Tokyo!

 First and foremost: I know that I could have just gone to any Japanese steakhouse to get my dose of wagyu beef; however, I wanted to undergo the experience of such a special cooking style.
 Besides, it is said that a high-quality teppan and skilled chef can make a HUGE difference to the flavor of a steak — so, if you combine those features with an ever-so-tasty Japanese beef then I was sure I’ll be in for a treat.